H. G. Wells' The Shape of Things to Come: Plot

 In the future, Earth is recovering from the devastating Robot Wars.
 Most of humanity lives on the Moon in a domed city called New Washington.
 They depend on the anti-radiation drug RADIC-Q-2 from the distant planet Delta 3.
 A cargo ship carrying the drug crashes into the dome with disastrous results.
 The colony leader, Senator Smedley, and science advisor Dr. John Caball, try to contact Nikki, the leader of Delta 3.
 They find that Omus, the Robot Master (also Caball's former apprentice), has declared himself emperor.
 Having crashed the cargo ship on purpose, Omus demands the colony's obedience or else he will invade with robots.

 Smedley refuses to comply.
 Caball suggests launching an armed advanced starship called the Starstreak against Omus.
 Smedley says that the ship has yet to be tested.
 Caball boards regardless and, before launch, exposes himself to deadly radiation from the ship's nuclear reactor room while making urgent repairs.
 With no time left to obtain radiation drugs and without telling anyone, Caball calls for his son Jason to help him pilot the ship.
 Tagging along are Smedley's daughter Kim, and Sparks, a teleporting pilot robot from the cargo ship.
 They steal the Starstreak and head to Delta 3.

 While in space, a malfunction forces the Starstreak to stop at Earth.
 While Caball conducts repairs, Jason and Kim explore in hopes of locating Caball's friend Charley.
 Small figures stalk them in the woods.
 Jason finds Charley dead.
 Kim has disappeared.
 Jason and Sparks find her with a group of harmless children who survived the Robot Wars, who are in dire need of RADIC-Q-2.
-The group leave the kids behind with food, but promises to return once their mission is complete.
+The group leave the kids behind with food, but they promise to return once their mission is complete.